GE Genesis: P32AC-DM

 The P32AC-DM (GENESIS Series 2, short for "Passenger, 3200 hp, Alternating Current, Dual Mode") was developed for both Amtrak and Metro-North.
 They can be powered either by their diesel prime mover or for a short duration via electricity from a 750 volt third rail.
 The third rail shoes are used on the over-running third rail into Penn Station for Amtrak units and the under-running third rail into Grand Central Terminal for Metro-North.
 The P32AC-DM is rated at 3200 hp, 2900 hp when supplying HEP, and is geared for a maximum speed of 110 mph.
 Tractive effort is rated at 275.8 kN of starting effort from zero to 14 mph and 113.43 kN of continuous effort at 40 mph given wheel power of 2700 hp.

 Unlike the other Genesis variants, the P32AC-DM uses AC (alternating current) traction motors rather than DC (direct current) motors, and has a smaller 12-cylinder prime mover instead of a 16-cylinder.

 The P32AC-DM is only used on services operating north from New York City, where diesel emissions through its two fully enclosed main terminal stations are prohibited.
 Third rail use is limited; it can only be used for about 10 minutes due to thermal limitations.
-Metro-North's P32AC-DM's only use electric mode in the 4 miles of tunnel leading to Grand Central Terminal, and use diesel elsewhere even if third rail is available, unlike their Siemens SC-42DM intended replacements, which will use electric mode everywhere third rail is available.
+Metro-North's P32AC-DM's only use electric mode in the 4 miles of tunnel leading to Grand Central Terminal, and use diesel elsewhere even if third rail is available.
+This is in contrast to the new Siemens SC-42DM, which use electric mode everywhere third rail is available.

 Amtrak rosters 18 P32AC-DM locomotives and uses them for its Empire Service, Ethan Allen Express, Lake Shore Limited (New York section), Adirondack, and Maple Leaf services, all of which travel to New York Penn Station.
-Metro-North rosters 31 P32AC-DM locomotives on push-pull trains to Grand Central Terminal; four are owned by the Connecticut Department of Transportation.
-The Metro-North and ConnDOT fleet of P32AC-DM locomotives will be replaced in 2025–2027 by new Siemens SC-42DM Charger locomotives.
+Metro-North rosters 31 P32AC-DM locomotives on push-pull trains to Grand Central Terminal; four are owned by CTDOT.
+The Metro-North and CTDOT fleet of P32AC-DM locomotives will be replaced in 2025–2027 by new Siemens SC-42DM Charger locomotives.